nu11secur1ty/OpenSUSE-Linux-Linux-Architecture_Deployment-administration/Umask/Umask.md

 077 	      600 (rw-------) 	                        700 (rwx------)
 277 	      400 (r--------) 	                        500 (r-x------)
 ```
-# Change umask on OpenSuse leep 42 and to the othet OS, you shuld find where is the bash "profile"
+# Change umask on OpenSuse leap 42 and to the othet OS, you shuld find where is the bash "profile"
 ```
 working...
 ```